cortega26/pogo-analyzer/docs/cli.md

   inference step pick the correct level.
 - Pass `--weather` to boost all moves simultaneously; override specific moves with `weather=false` or `type=1.6` tokens.
 - League presets follow Great (default), Ultra (`--league-cap 2500`), and Master (omit the cap to evaluate unrestricted stats).

+### Advanced toggles

+All advanced toggles are optional and default to neutral/no-op values.
+They expose the enhanced scoring knobs described in `pokemon_value_formulas_enhanced.md` without changing the default CLI behavior.
+See the flag table above for a quick reference.

+You can also opt-in to a calibrated bundle of enhanced defaults using `--enhanced-defaults`.
+This keeps current CSV/CLI defaults intact unless you explicitly enable it for single-Pokémon evaluations.
+The bundle includes:

+- PvE: enable energy-from-damage at 0.5 by default, set relobby penalty phi=0.08, and use gamma=0.03 and theta=0.05 when breakpoint/coverage inputs are provided.
+- PvP: use kappa=1.0 (fast energy weight), lambda=0.6 (buff weight), shield weights [0.2, 0.5, 0.3], and a sigmoid bait model `a=0.4,b=-0.1,c=0.35,d=0.0` (when `--bait-prob` and `--bait-model` are not provided).

+All of these remain fully overrideable by supplying the corresponding flags.